Open-Technology-Foundation/en_ID/README.md

 The installation scripts provide a fully automated setup that:
 - Installs the en_ID locale files
 - Generates the compiled locale
-- Sets en_ID as the system default locale
+- Automatically sets en_ID as the system default locale
-- Backs up existing locale settings
+- Backs up existing locale settings before making changes
 - Updates SSH configuration for locale support
 - Configures environment files for application compatibility
+- Runs verification tests to ensure proper installation
+- Sets up persistence mechanisms to prevent removal during system updates
-- Tests the installation
+- Includes error handling for network and installation issues

-No user interaction is required.
 The scripts automatically configure all locale categories (LC_ALL, LC_CTYPE, LC_NUMERIC, etc.) for comprehensive system-wide support.
+The repository URL can be customized by setting the `EN_ID_REPO_URL` environment variable.

 ### Manual Installation